maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 Twitter notably had to jump hurdles with [the Indian government](https://www.npr.org/2021/02/17/968641246/twitter-in-standoff-with-indias-government-over-free-speech-and-local-law) about suppressing the backlash against the farm laws.
 Accounts were suspended at first and hashtags were reduced.
 As Twitter struggled between free speech and the government's orders, I wonder if this affected the results somehow.

 The public seemed to be divided equally between negative, neutral, and positive reactions.
 The majority is overall neutral.
-The rest is more negatively positioned towards the movement, while the minority of tweets are positive.
+While this seems strange, we can reason that the neutral tweets were dedicated to reporting on the events of the protests.
+The rest of the tweets is more negatively positioned towards the movement, while the minority of tweets are positive.
 The traffic caused and the MP's smashed window seemed to have almost no change compared to the total sentiment.
 During the Republic's Day violence, though, the number of negative tweets drastically went up to almost 50% of the total number of tweets.
 Again, though, these results may not reflect the true sentiment towards the movement: the Indian government tried to suppress Twitter and shut down the internet in order to prevent support for the farmers.
-Also, this analysis doesn't exactly specify whether the negative tweets were directed toward the farmers or the government (it's likely that they were directed toward both).

-However, the keyword analysis helps to clarify where the negative sentiment was directed.
-During the Republic Day violence, many of these negative tweets were likely directed toward the Delhi police, considering that they were mentioned frequently in my keyword analysis.
-The word, ‘shame,’ that appeared frequently in the negative wordclouds also suggest that Twitter users were shaming the government and police.
-It's likely that not all of the negative tweets were directed toward the farmers - in fact, many of them were probably directed toward the police, the government, and the farm laws.
+However, because of the violence incited by some of the protesters, we can imagine that most of the negative tweets were directed toward them.

 ### Women's March